st-tech/zr-obp/benchmark/ope/README.md

 ## Evaluating Off-Policy Estimators

-In the benchmark experiment, we evaluate the estimation performance of:
+In the benchmark experiment, we evaluate the estimation performance of the following OPE estimators.

 - Direct Method (DM)
 - Inverse Probability Weighting (IPW)